What is Flock Linkage?

 Unfortunately, for unlinked flocks, the genetic evaluation information available to ram purchasers is severely compromised.
 With this in mind, Sheep Ireland has a responsibility to highlight unlinked flocks where genetic evaluations are available to the public – €uroStar sales catalogues, the online ram search etc.

-If I am an unlinked flock, will my rams be eligible for the new Sheep Improvement Scheme (SIS)?
+If I am an unlinked flock, will my rams be eligible for the Sheep Improvement Scheme (SIS)?